Los Angeles Chargers vs. New York Giants NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Los Angeles and its opponents have combined to score more than 43 points in seven of 12 games this season.
+- Los Angeles and its opponents have gone over the current 43-point total in seven of 12 games this season.

 - New York's games have gone over 43 points in four of 12 chances this season.

-- Sunday's total is 0.8 points lower than the two team's combined 43.8 points per game average.
+- The combined points per game average of the two teams, 43.8, is 0.8 points greater than Sunday's over/under.

-- The 49.1 points per game these two squads have allowed their opponents to score this season are 6.1 more than the 43 total in this contest.
+- The 49.1 points per game these two squads have allowed to opponents this season are 6.1 more than the 43 total in this contest.

 - Chargers games this season feature an average total of 50.3 points, a number 7.3 points higher than Sunday's over/under.